AvailLang/Avail/examples/sample-library-linking-project/README.md

 This is linking the JAR file at the specified location directly inside the `my-avail-root` module root.
 In order for a Jar file to be linked by Avail, it
 ***must*** be inside the module root that is linking it.

+***NOTE***: The linked JAR must be an uber-JAR, containing all dependencies, as Avail does not resolve and link any library dependencies not packaged in the JAR.

 RUNNING
 --------------------------------------------------------------------------------